 Newspapers play a pivotal role in shaping collective memories.
 Functioning as gatekeepers in public discourse, newspapers and journalists wield the authority to determine what merits attention and remains relevant.
 This gatekeeping role empowers them to contribute to novel interpretations and reshape the meaning of the past in response to present circumstances.
 Barbie Zelizer aptly refers to journalists as "memory agents" within this context, acknowledging their interpretive prowess and deliberate selection in representing the past.
 This is done by invoking the past as analogies to present situations, as commemorations of the past or as historical context to present situations.

 Newspapers, therefore, serve as vital arenas where diverse narratives converge and engage in discourse to interpret the past.
 However, Edy argues that both journalists and audiences seek coherent stories that provide an illusion of objective reality, emphasizing the prevailing idea that only one true narrative can exist at any given moment.
 In this context, conflicting narratives eventually disappear or become marginal in newspapers.
 Details of the event that seem to contradict the perceived meaning are either forgotten or adapted to fit the meaning the story.
 This way, newspaper mentioning’s of past events become condensed and adapted to fit the perceived impact on later society.

-Edy contends that the only time the past is up f

 However, journalists can also call upon the past to directly explain the news of the present.
 Zelizer calls this to invoke the content of the past to create a narrative that explains the current situation.
-In this manner, the Alta-controversy transcends its temporal confines, exerting a tangible impact on the present and, consequently, shaping how the event is perceived in terms of meaning and significance.
-This way, the interpretations which journalists make are highly connected with the situation where the past is made relevant.
+In this manner, the Alta-controversy transcends its temporal confinements, exerting a tangible impact on the present and, consequently, shaping how the event is perceived in terms of meaning and significance.
 This direct invocation of the past to elucidate current news, as identified by Zelizer, underscores the influential role journalists play in shaping the narrative surrounding the Alta-controversy and its impact on the present.
 By weaving the historical content into a narrative that explains contemporary situations, journalists infuse the Alta-controversy with a tangible effect on the present moment.
-This strategic use of the past as an explanatory tool not only alters the perceived meaning and importance of the event but also establishes a profound connection between historical interpretations and the ongoing context in which the past is rendered relevant.
 In essence, the interpretations crafted by journalists serve as dynamic bridges, linking the historical with the contemporary and actively influencing the collective understanding of the Alta-controversy in the present-day discourse.

-Jill Edy contends that newspapers serve as vital arenas where diverse narratives converge and engage in a discourse to interpret the past.
-How do they do this?
-How is this relevant to our study?

 However, within the realm of newspapers, these narratives must eventually coalesce to present a cohesive meaning and moral to future societies.
 Edy argues that both journalists and audiences seek coherent stories that provide an illusion of objective reality, emphasizing the prevailing idea that only one true narrative can exist at any given moment.